SpacingBat3/WebCord/docs/Contributing.md

 When creating a GitHub issue, please take a look:

-  - if there're any similar issues (including the closed ones); if so, try to describe your issue under that one or ask to reopen it to bring me attetion;
+  - if there're any similar issues (including the closed ones); if so, try to describe your issue under that one or ask to reopen it to bring me attention;

   - if your issue can be reproduced within the web version – fixing Discord bugs there isn't for now the priority of this project and could cause a